-You can apply for proposed civil partner visa for UK if you are a proposed civil partner of a person who is either a British Citizen, a person with ILR / settled status, an EU national with pre-settled status, a refugee / humanitarian protection status holder, Turkish Businessperson visa holder or Turkish Worker visa holder.
-An application for proposed civil partner visa can only be made from outside the UK.
-An entry clearance application for proposed civil partner visa application is made in accordance with requirement of Appendix FM of the Immigration Rules.
+You can apply for a proposed civil partner visa for the UK if you are a proposed civil partner of a person who is either a British Citizen, a person with ILR / settled status, an EU national with pre-settled status, a refugee / humanitarian protection status holder, Turkish Businessperson visa holder or Turkish Worker visa holder.
+An application for a proposed civil partner visa can only be made from outside the UK.
+An entry clearance application for the proposed civil partner visa application is made in accordance with the requirement of Appendix FM of the Immigration Rules.

 Free Immigration Advice For Proposed Civil Partner Visa UK

 Our specialist team of family visa solicitors can provide one-off free immigration advice online concerning your application for entry clearance as a proposed civil partner from outside the UK.
-Ask a question to our specialist team of family visa solicitors for free immigration advice online or book an appointment online for detailed immigration advice with our specialist family visa solicitors concerning your entry clearance application for proposed civil partner visa UK.
+Ask a question to our specialist team of family visa solicitors for free immigration advice online or book an appointment online for detailed immigration advice with our specialist family visa solicitors concerning your entry clearance application for a proposed civil partner visa.

 Ask a question for free advice online